Washington Monument Closes to Repair Lightning Damage | Washingtonian (DC)

-The Washington Monument will be closed Monday while repairs are made after a lightning strike early on Sunday morning.
+The Washington Monument was closed Monday while repairs were made after a lightning strike early on Sunday morning.
 The celestial intervention damaged the key-card system that allows National Park Service staffers to get into the building and call or send elevators, NPS spokesperson Mike Litterst tells Washingtonian.
+Late Monday afternoon, the Park Service announced the monument would be closed on Tuesday as well.

 UPDATE: The Washington Monument will be closed today as we repair damage to the electronic access system caused by Sunday morning’s lightning strike. #WashingtonDC https://t.co/HD6U35C66n